 This analysis reinforces my suspicion that global climate variability from natural causes can easily exceed what has been observed in the current industrial era, making it difficult to confidently estimate the human influence, if any.

-Figure 5 above has been updated to include the HadCRUT4.6 global surface temperature anomaly estimates through 2018.
-Also Figure 6 is being added below to provide a closer view of the current 1,000 year period ending 2100.
+Figure 5 above has been updated to include the HadCRUT5 global surface temperature anomaly estimates through 2022.
+Also Figure 6 has been added below to provide a closer view of the current 1,000 year period ending 2100.